PlayStation Portable (PSP) Architecture

 Now that we’ve seen what components we’ve got and how they interact with each other, let’s find out what information related to graphics we can place in memory.

-There are three memory locations from which the GE will end up pulling from or filling:
+There are three memory locations from which the GE will end up pulling or filling:

 Functionality